chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/admin-quick-start-guide.md

 ---
 **In this guide you'll discover**

-* How to log in to the new Mobohubb portal with your existing credentials
+* How to log in to the new mobohubb portal with your existing credentials
 * How to update your organization’s branding
 * How to enable different login methods for your users (username/password, SMS code, email code)

 ***

-## Welcome to the New Mobohubb
+## Welcome to the New mobohubb

 We’ve introduced a fresh, modern interface aimed at streamlining your workflow and enhancing usability.
 While your favorite features remain, you’ll also find new ones to explore.
 You can continue using your **existing credentials** to access the updated portal.